mariadb-corporation/mariadb-columnstore-server/README.md

 #MariaDB ColumnStore Server (version 1.1)
 This is the server part of MariaDB ColumnStore 1.1.0.
-MariaDB ColumnStore 1.1.0 is a GA of MariaDB ColumnStore.
+MariaDB ColumnStore 1.1.0 is a Beta of MariaDB ColumnStore.
 It is built by porting InfiniDB 4.6.7 on MariaDB 10.2 and adding entirely new features not found anywhere else.